 Read all about it!
 The current online Right Sharing of World Resources newsletter is focused on the stamp mission that Reno Friends Meeting has been supporting for decades.
 Learn how this Quaker organization helps women in Sierra Leon, Kenya, and India support themselves, which in turn helps their families and villages. https://rswr.org/sites/default/files/Newsletters/2022-Q1-Newsletter.pdf

 Outside Non-Profits That Meet at the Quaker Meeting House

 NOTE: These groups are negotiating their return to our Meeting House.
 Please contact the groups directly for updates.

-Adult Children of Alcoholics and Dysfunctional Families meets every Tuesday and Thursday from 5:30 pm to 6:30 pm, and every Saturday from 5 pm to 6 pm.
+Adult Children of Alcoholics and Dysfunctional Families meets every Thursday from 5:30 pm to 6:30 pm, and every Saturday from 5 pm to 6 pm.
 ACA is a world service 12-step program for those struggling with the legacy of growing up in an alcoholic or dysfunctional home.
 These groups are open to all.

 Citizens Climate Lobby of Northern Nevada works with local and national legislators to pass a carbon tax and dividend to help stop global warming.
 CCL meets the 4th Tuesday of the month, 6:30 to 8 pm (except for Dec.).
 For more info, email Betsy Fadali at bfadali(at)sbcglobal.net.
 Feel free to bring friends and neighbors, if they are interested.
 For more on CCL, go to www.citizensclimatelobby.org.